 - Support obligations to children born of a different relationship may also impact the child support calculation.

-Where the combined income exceeds $187,200 net per year, the court applies the NJCSG up to the threshold income then weighs factors to assess what additional child support is appropriate.
+Where the combined income exceeds $187,200 net annually, the court applies the NJCSG up to the threshold income and then weighs factors to assess what additional child support is appropriate.
 The factors (NJSA 2A:34-23) are as follows: